siddhantvinchurkar/Pheels/README.md

 ### Pheels understands you.

 With state of the art [AI tech](https://en.wikipedia.org/wiki/Artificial_intelligence), Pheels can almost read your emotions.
-She can tell if you're happy and console you when you're sad.
+He can tell if you're happy and console you when you're sad.

 ### A good listener, a great learner.

 Pheels harnesses the power of [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning).
-The more you use Pheels, the better she gets at understanding you.
+The more you use Pheels, the better he gets at understanding you.

 ### Questions?
 Queries?